jonlpersson/ed-latimore/site/_posts/2022-06-06-absent-fathers.md

 ## In closing

-The hardest part about being raised in a fatherless home is that you only get one gender’s perspective of the world.&nbsp;
+The hardest part about being raised in a fatherless home is that you only get one gender’s perspective of the world.

 You’ll have to seek guidance, responsibility, and your personal rites of passage.
 You’ll have to learn emotional discipline and control because the world will punish you for lacking it way harder than a woman.

 The deck is stacked against you, but if you follow these suggestions, you’ve got a decent chance of making it through all of this.

-The rest is up to you.&nbsp;
+The rest is up to you.

 #### [Check out the rest of my articles on living in the hood](https://edlatimore.com/living-in-the-hood)